SMByC/AcATaMa/docs/index.md

 the necessary tools to comply with international guidance and best practices for sampling design, estimating land category areas and land change, and for assessing map accuracy.

+> *Important:* AcATaMa with the version [22.10.23](https://github.com/SMByC/AcATaMa/releases/tag/22.10.23) has received
+> a major update.
+Check if you are using the latest version of the plugin, this documentation is based on that major update.

 ![](img/overview.webp)

 AcATaMa provides several sampling designs and estimators, but also comprehensive support for the response design process